 We have incurred significant net operating losses in every year since our inception and expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 Our net losses may fluctuate significantly from quarter to quarter and year to year and could be substantial.
-Our net losses were approximately \$10.0 million and \$9.6 million for the three months ended March 31, 2022 and 2021, respectively.
-As of March 31, 2022, we had an accumulated deficit of \$121.2 million.
-We anticipate that our expenses will increase significantly as we:
+Our net losses were approximately \$8.1 million and \$18.2 million for the three and six months ended June 30, 2022, respectively.
+As six months ended June 30, 2022, we had an accumulated deficit of \$129.4 million.
+We anticipate that our expenses will increase as we:

-- advance our development of AL101 for the treatment of R/M ACC; - advance our Phase 2/3 RINGSIDE pivotal trial of AL102 for the treatment of desmoid tumors, or obtain and conduct clinical trials for any other product candidates; - assuming successful completion of our Phase 2 ACCURACY trial of AL101 for the treatment of R/M ACC, may be required by the FDA to complete Phase 3 clinical trials to support submission of a New Drug Application, or NDA, of AL101 for the treatment of R/M ACC; - establish a sales, marketing and distribution infrastructure to commercialize AL101 and/or AL102, if approved, and for any other product candidates for which we may obtain marketing approval; - collaborate with leading diagnostic companies to develop diagnostic tests for identifying patients with Notch-activating mutations; - maintain, expand, protect and enforce our intellectual property portfolio; - hire additional staff, including clinical, scientific, technical, regulatory operational, financial, commercial and other personnel, to execute our business plan; and - add clinical, scientific, operational, financial and management information systems and personnel to support our product development and potential future commercialization efforts, and to enable us to operate as a public company.
+- advance our development of AL101 for the treatment of R/M ACC; - advance our Phase 2/3 RINGSIDE pivotal trial of AL102 for the treatment of desmoid tumors, or obtain and conduct clinical trials for any other product candidates; - assuming successful completion of our Phase 2 ACCURACY trial of AL101 for the treatment of R/M ACC, may be required by the FDA to complete Phase 3 clinical trials to support submission of a New Drug Application, or NDA, of AL101 for the treatment of R/M ACC; - establish a sales, marketing and distribution infrastructure to commercialize AL101 and/or AL102, if approved, and for any other product candidates for which we may obtain marketing approval; - maintain, expand, protect and enforce our intellectual property portfolio; - hire additional staff, including clinical, scientific, technical, regulatory operational, financial, commercial and other personnel, to execute our business plan; and - add clinical, scientific, operational, financial and management information systems and personnel to support our product development and potential future commercialization efforts, and to enable us to operate as a public company.